jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-for.md

 # [Deprecated] label-has-for

 *This rule was deprecated in v6.1.0.
-It will no longer be maintained.*
+It will no longer be maintained.
+Please use [`label-has-associated-control`](label-has-associated-control.md) instead.*

 Enforce label tags have associated control.